Emergency Plan for Life Safety

 -

-Operational events — Logistics coordination, power outages, equipment malfunctions, office closures, travel advisories, safety alerts, shift, and overtime scheduling, etc.
+Operational events include logistics coordination, power outages, equipment malfunctions, office closures, travel advisories, safety alerts, shift and overtime scheduling, and more.

 -